How do You Know if You Need Counseling from a Relationship that has Ended

 Counseling provides a valuable opportunity to voice your concerns and feelings, solve deeper problems regarding your relationship habits, and move on from your past relationship.
 Before you start dating again, take the time to fully process your breakup, assess your relationship habits, and define what a healthy relationship means to you.

-Whether you’re starting therapy for the first time or searching for a new counselor, it’s essential to find the right mental health professional for you.
+Whether you’re starting therapy for the first time or searching for a new counselor, it’s essential to find the right therapist for you.
+Choosing the right therapist is crucial for establishing a meaningful and effective therapeutic relationship.
 Opening up about intimacy, sex relationships, and relationship issues are never easy—but forming a positive therapeutic relationship can help you feel more comfortable during your appointments.
 Above all else, you should feel like your therapist listens, expresses empathy, and has your best interests in mind.
+Finding a breakup therapist can be particularly beneficial as they provide specialized support tailored to help you recover from a breakup.

 To find a therapist to help you sort through the ending of a relationship, reach out to a mental health professional at the Therapy Group of DC.
 Whether you’re thinking about ending a long-term relationship or struggling to move on after a breakup, one of our licensed therapists will provide the support and empathy you need to move on.